DanielAsadi/FCET_SmokeFlow/README.md

 This code was operated using Ardino code which uses C++ and Python.
 The Arduino code controls the high/low signals and communication to the smoke flow instruments while the Python code controls the user interface and manual or automated control of these signals.

 ### Python Environment
-This project uses the Anaconda virtual Python environment.
+This project uses the virutalenv Python environment.
 The Pyserial package is installed to communicate with the Arduino using Python.
-The commands below were used to create a virtual envrionment and install Pyserial.
+Matplotlib and Pandas packages are installed for encoder data graphing The commands below were used to create a virtual envrionment and install the additonal packages.
 ```
-> conda create --name arduino python=3.7
+> pip install virtualenv
+> python3 -m venv smokeflow
-> conda activate arduino
+> smokeflow\Scripts\activate.bat
-(arduino) > conda install pyserial
+(smokeflow) > pip install pyserial
+(smokeflow) > pip install matplotlib
+(smokeflow) > pip install pandas
 ```
 ## Smoke Flow Circuit Diagram and Experimental Setup Photos
 <img src= "Media/SmokeFlowCircuit.jpg">